ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ## Tutorial

-The first step is to use the CORE API to modify objects in the world.
+The first step is to use the Core API to modify objects in the world.
 We'll start small, with a coin the player can pick up.

 ### Adding Manticoin

-In CORE, **Community Content** houses many assets you can use in your own games to speed up production and cut down on the amount of work required by you.
+In Core, **Community Content** houses many assets you can use in your own games to speed up production and cut down on the amount of work required by you.
 One of these assets is the **Manticoin**, which we'll use for this project, instead of making our own coin.

 To add the **Manticoin** template to your project, head over to the **Community Content** tab inside the editor.
 Type **Manticoin** into the search bar and click on the one by "**Dracowolfie**" All you have to do to add it to your project is to click the big blue **"Import"** button.

 ![Manticoin](../../img/scripting/manticoin.png "Manticoin"){: .center}

-!!! note "The CORE editor will prompt you to save before it adds the template to your project."
+!!! note "The Core editor will prompt you to save before it adds the template to your project."

 Since this has been imported from Community Content, it is now listed under **Imported Content** in the **CORE Content** tab.
-If you click the name of the Manticoin template on the left side of the CORE Content window, you will see a green template icon in the space on the right.
+If you click the name of the Manticoin template on the left side of the Core Content window, you will see a green template icon in the space on the right.
 To see the Manticoin and use it, drag it to the world.
 Now that we have a coin in our world, our goal here is to get it to spin slowly in the air, rather than just sitting there being boring.
 The way to do this is--you guessed it--with a script!

 ### SpinCoin Script

-Let's make a new script using the button at the top of CORE, call it `SpinCoin` and drag it onto the `Manticoin` object in our project Hierarchy so that the script is its child.
+Let's make a new script using the button at the top of Core, call it `SpinCoin` and drag it onto the `Manticoin` object in our project Hierarchy so that the script is its child.
 You will likely need to first drag the script into the Hierarchy, and then you may try dragging it onto the blue Manticoin template.

 ![Create New Script](../../img/scripting/createNewScript.png "Click this to create a new script."){: .center}

 At this point, the editor will prompt you about a networking state mismatch.
-In CORE, non-networked objects can't be children of networked objects so we need to click the button to make **all children networked** to continue.
+In Core, non-networked objects can't be children of networked objects so we need to click the button to make **all children networked** to continue.
 Next up we will need to deinstance the template so we can move objects into it.
 Hit the "**Deinstance and Reparent**" button and watch how our script is now part of the `Manticoin` in the hierarchy.
 Now open it up and add the following line of code:

 `script.parent:RotateContinuous(Rotation.New(0, 0, 200))`